I'm an Ipswich (Springfield) based writer, researcher, Adopt Perspective

 I write a lot for work, however I hesitate to call myself a writer because I wear a lot of hats, and who needs to 'pen' themselves in?
 I am interested in reading and writing about the complexities of the human experience.
 I'm in love with the frailties and failings of us all, that highlight our vulnerability and join us together in one, big, melting pot of captivating, fleshy mush.

 I have also written feature and news articles for a variety of publications both in Australia and internationally, designed and created websites and delivered workshops about constructing identity after adoption, writing memoir, finding language to circle trauma and overcoming obstacles to achieve success.

 I have a Doctor of Creative Arts (Creative Writing) USC, Master of Public Relations USQ and a Bachelor of Arts (Journ, Writing) Monash.
-I have served as a member of the management committee for the Queensland Writers Centre and serve as President of Jigsaw Queensland Inc. (Post Adoption Resource Centre).
+I served on the management committee of the Queensland Writers Centre and am currently President of Jigsaw Queensland Inc. (Post Adoption Resource Centre).

 I began my life in Brisbane, moving several times - first to a 1200 acre grain farm at Brookstead on the Darling Downs, and then Toowoomba, Nanango...back to Brisbane and I currently live in Springfield (Ipswich).
-I've been with my high school crush for thirty years and we've been married for twenty-three of those.
+I've been with my high school crush for more than thirty-two years and we've been married for twenty-five of those.
 We share our lives with our two beautiful sons (one is an incredible remedial massage therapist, guitarist & singer & the other still navigating high school) and a cattle dog who hogs our bed and runs the house.